WildCodeSchool/workshop-php-session-from-quest-welcome-on-board/README.md

 The aim of this short workshop is to practice the PHP session in an MVC context.

-## Goal
+## Instructions
+1. Adds the PHP `session_start()` command at a strategic point so that all pages have the session mechanism available.
-Store the user data sent from the welcome form in the PHP session and display a personalised message when the user is redirected to the  `/form-success` page.
+2. Store the user data sent from the welcome form in the PHP session and display a personalised message when the user is redirected to the  `/form-success` page.
 To do this, add the appropriate code to the place where `@todo` is indicated in the:
 - `HomeController.php`
 - `form-success.html.twig`